thojmr/HS2_BetterVR/README.md

 # Introduction
 This repository contains the BetterVR plugin for HS2, that adds a few enhancements for VR in story mode.
-Still a work in progress.
+Still a work in progress, and only for Index/Vive users at the moment.

 ## Features
 - Adds colliders to your controllers, so you can boop.
-- Adds config option to adjust the angle of the controller laser pointer.
+- Adds config option "Laser Pointer Angle" to adjust the angle of the controller laser pointer.
+- Adds config option "Squeeze to Turn" to turn the camera when squeezing the grips by turning your wrist

 ## How to download